-The Company will utilize the notice and access mode ("Notice and Access") provided for under amendments to National Instrument 54-101 for the delivery of the Information Circular, audited financial statements and management's discussion and analysis for the financial year ended December 31, 2023 (collectively, the "Circular and Financials") to Shareholders for the Meeting.
+The Company will utilize the notice and access mode ("Notice and Access") provided for under amendments to National Instrument 54-101 for the delivery of the Information Circular ( to Shareholders for the Meeting.
 The Company has adopted this alternative means of delivery in order to further its commitment to environmental sustainability and to reduce its printing and mailing costs.

-Under Notice and Access, instead of receiving printed copies of the Circular and Financials, Shareholders receive a notice ("Notice and Access Notice") with information on the Meeting date, location and purpose, as well as information on how they may access the Circular and Financials electronically.
+Under Notice and Access, instead of receiving printed copies of the Information Circular, Shareholders receive a notice ("Notice and Access Notice") with information on the Meeting date, location and purpose, as well as information on how they may access the Information Circular electronically.

-Shareholders with existing instructions on their account to receive printed materials and those Shareholders with addresses outside of Canada and the United States will receive a printed copy of the Circular and Financials with the Notice and Access Notice.
+Shareholders with existing instructions on their account to receive printed materials and those Shareholders with addresses outside of Canada and the United States will receive a printed copy of the Circular with the Notice and Access Notice.